Code

 Use the same dataset and design a different map.
 Possibilities include:

-explain what your new visualization shows.
+# your code hereexplain what your new visualization shows.

-and render the HTML output before committing to GitHub.
+Remember to save your .qmd and render the HTML output before committing to GitHub.

 git add 5-lab5.qmd 5-lab5.html